An operator algebraic approach to symmetry defects and fractionalization: Introduction

-\begin{thm_border} The category of defect sectors with respect to $\pi_0$ is a $G$-crossed braided tensor category whose trivially graded component is the braided tensor category of anyon sectors. \end{thm_border}
+\begin{thm_border} The category of $G$-defect representations with respect to $\pi_0$ is a $G$-crossed braided $\rmW^*$-tensor category whose trivially graded component is the braided $\rmW^*$-tensor category of anyon sectors. \end{thm_border}

+This mirrors the prediction of \cite{PhysRevB.100.115147} in the operator algebraic setting.
+As this theorem suggests, their higher cohomological obstructions do not appear since we are considering strictly on-site symmetry in 2+1 dimensions.

+We comment that the trivially graded component of this category being the braided tensor category of anyon sectors makes rigorous the well-known physical result that anyons can be thought of as excitations corresponding to trivial symmetry defects.
+Thus the concept of a symmetry defect is strictly more general than the concept of an anyon.

 We then demonstrate the utility of our formalism by computing this category in a variety of examples exhibiting both short-ranged and long-ranged order.

-First we consider the Levin-Gu SPT, which is a topologically trivial model and an example of a non-trivial $\bbZ_2$-SPT.
-We compute the category of defect sectors for this model and its skeletal data in the bulk and obtain the following result (Theorem \ref{thm:category of Levin Gu}).
+First, our result applies to a broad class of SPTs and gives us the following result (precisely stated in Theorem \ref{thm:SPT theorem}).